Fulking: Perching bostal

 At the base of the bostal is the grassed over remains of a chalk pit with its Victorian lime kiln beautifully restored.
 There's another one south of Edburton church, too.

 Scarp and Downland

 The Perching bostal climbs up the bank to the Perching Hill.
-To the east Fulking bostals are less well trod and rise to Fulking Hill.
+To the east, Fulking bostals are less well trod and rise to Fulking Hill.
+The escarpment forms part of the Beeding Hill to Newtimber Hill Site of Special Scientitic Interest (SSSI).